strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

   `Requirements Traceability <https://en.wikipedia.org/wiki/Requirements_traceability>`_
   and Documentation Coverage, can be derived.
 - Requirements to source files traceability (experimental).
-See :ref:`SECTION-TRACEABILITY-REQS-TO-SOURCE-CODE`.
+See :ref:`Traceability between requirements and source code <SECTION-TRACEABILITY-REQS-TO-SOURCE-CODE>`.
 - Custom grammar and custom fields support.
 The StrictDoc's grammar can be extended to support arbitrary special fields, such as ``PRIORITY``, ``OWNER``, or even more specialized fields, such as ``Automotive Safety Integrity Level (ASIL)`` or ``Verification method``.
-  See :ref:`SECTION-CUSTOM-GRAMMARS`.
+  See :ref:`Custom grammars <SECTION-CUSTOM-GRAMMARS>`.
 - Good performance of the `textX <https://github.com/textX/textX>`_ parser and parallelized incremental generation of documents: generation of document trees with up to 2000–3000 requirements into HTML pages stays within a few seconds.
 From the second run, only changed documents are regenerated.
   Further performance tuning should be possible.

-See also a summary of StrictDoc's existing limitations: :ref:`SDOC_UG_LIMIT`.
+See also a summary of StrictDoc's existing limitations: :ref:`StrictDoc's limitations <SDOC_UG_LIMIT>`.

 .. _SDOC_UG_CONTACT: